Home

 FindingDesign implication

-Mind is the primary sleep blocker, not bodyMental offloading must precede meditation
+Mind is the primary sleep blocker, not bodyMental offloading comes before meditation in the sequence

-45% bedroom not quiet or peacefulEnvironment setup is a first-class routine step, not a settings page
+45% described their bedroom as not quiet or peacefulEnvironment setup is a core routine step, not a buried settings screen

-68% sleep past midnight; schedules vary widelyRoutine adapts to time-of-night, not a fixed start time
+68% sleep past midnight; bedtimes vary night to nightThe routine adjusts to what time it actually is, not a fixed start

 Personas